-The most impressive feature of these boots might be its dual-climate rubber outsole, which hardens as the weather gets colder so that it can be better equipped to get a solid grip on frozen or snowy terrain.
-But even in mild weather, the Clayton’s deep lugs provide ultimate traction for little hikers on the go.
+The most impressive feature of these boots might be its dual-climate rubber outsole, which hardens as the weather gets colder so that it can be better equipped to get a solid grip on frozen or snowy terrains.
+However, even in mild weather, the Clayton’s deep lugs provide ultimate traction for little hikers on the go.

 - Dual-climate rubber outsole

 - Not animal-friendly

 Related: If your child has been through enough adventures for you to consider taking them on some serious off-road trips, then perhaps it’s time to give them a pair of HABA Terra Kids Binoculars so they won’t just learn how to enjoy nature, but they would also be able to understand it better.

 The last thing you want to be thinking about on the trail is your footwear, that’s why it pays to think about it plenty before you make a purchase.
 That goes double for kids, who are always rougher on shoes and boots—even if they grow out of them in a single season.